S0519/Employee-Management-System/README.md

 ## Usage
-We need all the modules in order to get the data base (mysql), inquirer allows interactions for the database questions, and console table allows interactions on the screen to see how see on the screen.
+We need all the modules in order to get the data base (mysql).
+Inquirer allows interactions for the database questions, and console table allows interactions to see how looks on the screen.
-Sets up connection to MySQL table define the connection for the database with password, username and database name using mysql module using the connections the arguments meaning the host which is 3600, the user is root eventhough we can change the user and of course we need the password.

 ![Screenshot (189)](https://user-images.githubusercontent.com/80322588/124055205-194cc100-d9e9-11eb-8097-656622d9f007.png)
 ![Screenshot (190)](https://user-images.githubusercontent.com/80322588/124055218-1e117500-d9e9-11eb-976b-efde8e47ce62.png)